Appreciate the kindness of Johnny, the kindness of Rush for letting me hang out here today.

 That's basically the rule that I'm going to imply if anybody asks for anything personal.

-And if they do I mean, why should I give in why should I give personal information out to anybody whom I believe acorn, for example, is a fraudulent company and here are workers from Acorn, a fraudulent company, why would I give my information out to those people?
+And if they do, I mean, why should I give personal information out to anybody whom I believe Acorn, for example, is a fraudulent company, and here are workers from Acorn, a fraudulent company.

-Wisdom wisdom teaches that.
+Wisdom teaches that.

 Absolutely right.

-If your objection is, yeah, but who in the world knows what kind of acorn yahoo this might be in front of me, then what we've established is a kind of a right Not to cooperate with the law if we don't trust the face and voice of the law that's in front of us.
+If your objection is, yeah, but who in the world knows what kind of Acorn Yahoo this might be in front of me, then what we've established is a kind of a right not to cooperate with the law if we don't trust the face and voice of the law that's in front of us.

-And if that's true, it essentially means we can't really cooperate with a cop whose look we don't like, or maybe there's some other authority figure that that we have doubts about.
+And if that's true, it essentially means we can't really cooperate with a cop whose look we don't like, or maybe there's some other authority figure that we have doubts about.

 And Lord knows that's not an argument that would last five seconds.

-They'll have some you know matching t-shirt on.
+They'll have some matching t-shirt on.

-Now who knows who they are.
+Now, who knows who they are?

 They'll have ID, I know.

-But uh a matching t-shirt.
+But a matching t-shirt.

 All righty.

-Um, let me scoot.
+All right, let me scoot.

 Thanks, and we'll run that up the flagpole when we return.

-I'm Mark Avis in for Rush.
+I'm Mark Davis in for Rush.

 So I hope your weekend and your summer are planned.

-And a very, very happy Father's Day uh to all, to absolutely all of you who are dads, all of you who have dads, let us let us celebrate fatherhood, let us revel in the joy of being fathers.
+And a very, very happy Father's Day to all, to absolutely all of you who are dads, all of you who have dads.

-So um happy Father's Day to absolutely everybody.
+So happy Father's Day to absolutely everybody.

-Um having created so much warmth in the room, let me destroy it with more bitter cynicism.
+Having created so much warmth in the room, let me destroy it with more bitter cynicism.

-Uh Congress approves a measure to subsidize car purchases.
+Congress approves a measure to subsidize car purchases.

 You save the money and you get a better car.